AalyTokombaev/taco-laget/Deliverables/ObligatoriskOppgave3.md

   7. You will now see a game-board for our game
   8. Navigate the game-piece(UiB-owl) with the arrows on your keyboard
   9. To choose cards and use them, you simply click them with the mouse

+* Multiplayer:

+  To start multiplayer as a host press `t` on your keyboard.
+This will spawn a dummy player which is removed when player 2 connects.
+To join a started game, press `j` on your keyboard.
 ## Class diagram
 * __Kommer med siste commit før innlevering__